-Β. Recommended Sources of Funds/Summary of Fiscal Impact:
+B. Recommended Sources of Funds/Summary of Fiscal Impact:

-No fiscal impact to the County.
-The Clerk keeps 10% of any fines collected, 90% is deposited in the Clerk of Court Trust Fund which goes to the Dept. of Revenue and is ultimately distributed back to fund the court system.
+No fiscal impact.
+The Clerk keeps 10% of any fines collected and 90% is deposited in the Clerk of Court Trust Fund which goes to the Dept. of revenue and is ultimately distributed back to fund the county court system.